buzzer-re/buzzer-re.github.io/_posts/2025-08-16-PlayStation-5-ELF-Injection.markdown

 ## PlayStation 5 Overall Security

 Unlike its predecessor, the PS4, the PS5 has implemented several new protection measures that make certain tasks more difficult.
 In particular, the hypervisor prevents many types of modifications to the console firmware by proactively enforcing memory integrity and restricting access to low-level system features.
-This makes kernel-level exploitation and firmware patching significantly harder, even after achieving code execution in user space.
+This makes kernel-level exploitation and firmware patching significantly harder, even after achieving code execution in kernel space.

 The hypervisor implement a feature called "XOM"(eXecute-Only-Memory), in short terms, it avoids that the `.text` can be read or written and can only be executed.
 Not only that, some techniques that envolve clear the `WP` bit from the `CR0` register are also useless, since modifiying such bits does generate an `vmexit` in the HV, that will endup by crashing the console for security (only the WP bit is protect, you can write in the others).

 Another feature is the `SMEP`, on the `CR4`, which protects against execution of usermode pages in kernel mode.
 Modification/disable on this one also generate an `vmexit` in the HV.

 With this mechanisms, the PS5 also don't allocated RWX in usermode from the `mmap` syscall.
-Which means that even if you could ROP in usermode, you are unable to execute any other thing.
+Which means that even if you could ROP in usermode, you are unable (in theory) to request new RWX memory pages to execute any other thing.

 This security features will be detailed in future articles, but this already gives you an idea of the overall difficult of performing firmware level modifications that may allow the requesting of rwx memory in usermode or to modify any kind of process creation variables (patching the `exec` or `mmap`)